alextaujenis/raspberry_pi_from_scratch/README.md

 0. Look for an IP in the local network range (example: 192.168.1.27)

 ## Configure the OS
-[Continue reading](DEVOPS.md) to configure the newly installed Linux Operating System.
+[Continue reading](DEVOPS.md) to configure the newly installed Operating System.